-Our findings, captured in the new Idea Report white paper, “Growth Mindset Culture,” show the use cases run the gamut from faster decision-making to smarter hiring.
+The paper features five case studies from companies making growth mindset come to life and driving lasting change.
 This variety made it clear that fixed and growth mindsets weren’t “switches” that people turned on or off.
 They were more like dimmers, capable of being dialed up or down depending on the context.

 How to actually think about growth mindset

 Think about your own life.
 Let’s say you like to cook and sing; maybe you’re learning a foreign language, too.
 At work you’ve just been promoted and now you oversee a larger team than you did in your previous role.

 It’s quite possible —probable, even — that you approach each of these domains with a different mindset about your abilities.
 Perhaps you relish the chance to try new recipes in the kitchen, and add more French to your vocabulary — classic growth mindset.
 At the same time, you feel like your singing chops aren’t good enough and leadership skills have hit a ceiling, each possibly indicating a fixed mindset.

 All those scenarios make it impossible to fairly say you have a fixed or growth mindset, because you’re using both all the time.

 NLI’s research over the past several months made it clear that leaders should go easy on themselves when developing a growth mindset, since the skill itself is something new to nurture.
 The key is to recognize when thoughts become self-limiting, and then actively work to move toward growth.